Coding isn’t everything.

 Do your developer candidates have what it takes to become your next superstar programmer?

-Feel free to save our infographic to use as a checklist when you're interviewing developers :)
+Save our infographic to use as a checklist when you’re interviewing developers 🙂

 New hires should contribute to and strengthen existing teams.
 Being approachable, helpful and available are key skills that mark out a good team player.